RosettaCommons/documentation/SEWING.md

 ##Assembly of models

-Assembly of backbones is accomplished by a Mover, and thus can be accessed via the [[RosettaScripts|Rosetta-Scripts]] interface.
+Assembly of backbones is accomplished by a Mover, and thus can be accessed via the [[RosettaScripts]] interface.
 There are currently several Movers implemented, each designed to accomplish different design goals.
 A brief outline of each is below.

 ###Flags common to all SEWING movers